njuwill/bigfoot-tutorials/rstudio/R-Introduction.md

 csv_data <- read.csv(name_of_file.csv,header=TRUE)
 ~~~

-# Reviewing a data set:
+# Reviewing a data set

 You can review the structure of the data set using the following functions.